 Jim Fetzer and Dr. Eowyn, “Are Sandy Hook Critics Delusional with ‘Twisted Minds?’”
 Veterans Today, May 1, 2015, http://www.veteranstoday.com/2015/05/01/are-sandy-hook-critics-delusional-with-twisted-minds/

-Posted by Kevin Barrett on December 12, 2016, With 2731 Reads Filed under Of Interest, Sandy Hook.
+Posted by Kevin Barrett on December 12, 2016, With 2795 Reads Filed under Of Interest, Sandy Hook.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.